Daegeun Kim

-Real Estate
+Real Estate Analysis

-Through Exponential Regression and Logistic Regression, the project predicts how much we can find out about a city, only through the analysis of Street Block Geometry:
+Through Exponential Regression and Logistic Regression, the project predicts how much we can find out about a city, only through the analysis of Street Block Geometry.

 Exponential Regression